5herlocked/c-underwatervlc/README.md

 For more information, refer to [this](svo_export/README.md)

 * Transmitter - Takes control of a GPIO pin using the linux kernel character GPIO library.
 It's built for Edge devices with the libgpiod library installed.
+Currently, it is entirely hardware bound (up to 25KHz) but can run into speed and inconsistency issues when memory utilization exceeds RAM capacity.
+For more information, refer to [this](transmitter/README.md)

-* Zed Record -
+* Zed Record - Records videos from an attached ZED camera with commandline parameters of resolution, framerate, name.
+For more information, refer to [this](zed_record/README.md)